Skip to main content

 From all of the above, when considering the use of generative AI as part of your company’s creative workflow to create new works (such as images and new designs), two main questions might come to you, which are:

-• Ownership of AI generated content: Who is the owner of all the generated works?
+• Ownership of AI-generated content: Who is the owner of all the generated works?
 The software provider?
 The company that licenses the software?
 The employees that use the software?

-• Commercial exploitation of AI generated content: Will my company be entitled to commercially exploit the AI-generated content and stop third parties from using it?
-Could I implement or combine the AI generated content into my own creations?
+• Commercial exploitation of AI-generated content: Will my company be entitled to commercially exploit the AI-generated content and stop third parties from using it?
+Could I implement or combine the AI-generated content into my own creations?
 Are there potential risks of third-party copyright infringement?

-Ownership of AI generated content: Who is the owner of all the generated works?
+Ownership of AI-generated content: Who is the owner of all the generated works?
 The software provider?
 The company that licenses the software?
 The employees that use the software?

 AI generative software cannot create “original” images from zero, it needs a pre-existing background/data input to feed the algorithms through a machine learning model.
-The origin of those images/input is crucial not only regarding the ownership of the copyrights generated, but to avoid potential right infringement of pre-existing works.
-In the case that the algorithm is trained with protected owned by a thid party (and protected via copyright, image rights or data protection) without authorisation or without licensing its content, the results may infringe on the rights of these third parties.
+The origin of those images/input is crucial not only regarding the ownership of the copyrights generated, but also to avoid potential right infringement of pre-existing works.
+In the case that the algorithm is trained with protected works owned by a third party (and protected via copyright, image rights or data protection) without authorisation or without licensing its content, the results may infringe on the rights of these third parties.

 • the laws of the relevant jurisdiction that govern the AI and the creation of the work, if any;